Sambal Wangma

-Sambal Wangma (English: Beyond The Fence) is a 1993 Indian Meitei language film directed by K. Ibohal Sharma and produced by Ph.
+Sambal Wangma (English: Beyond The Fence) is a 1993 Manipuri film directed by K. Ibohal Sharma and produced by Ph.
 Sobita Devi.
 The story of the film was written by Ph.
 Sobita Devi and screenplay by K. Ibohal Sharma.
 It stars Khun Joykumar, Parvati and Star Kamei in the lead roles.
 A. Bimola and Khun Joykumar are playback singers of the songs in the movie.
 The film won the National Film Award for Best Feature Film in Manipuri at the 41st National Film Awards.
 It was also selected for Indian Panorama of the International Film Festival of India 1994.

 Synopsis

 The film vocally speaks about social taboo with respect to marriage between close relatives and how such persons have been ostracised from the community.
 It also shows the different social set up of the Kabui and the Tangkhul communities inhabiting in the hills of Manipur.